kitnil/awesome/README.md

 ## Python

+- [autorandr](https://github.com/phillipberndt/autorandr) - Auto-detect the connected display hardware and load the appropriate X11 setup using xrandr
 - [registry-cli](https://github.com/andrey-pohilko/registry-cli) - Scripts for easy manipulation of docker-registry from command line (and from scripts)
 - [designate](https://github.com/openstack/designate) - OpenStack DNS As A Service (Designate).
 Mirror of code maintained at opendev.org.
 - [timezones-cli](https://github.com/yankeexe/timezones-cli) - CLI Tool to store and glance date time from multiple time zones.